By Ian Harford

 The day has now passed and this time Raj didn’t quite make it.
 He covered 41 miles and 18,000 feet of ascent but had to retire before finishing.
 It was a magnificent effort.
 But he’s not yet finished.
 Next year he will be making his second attempt on June 4th, having learnt important lessons from his experience.

 I was out on the Langdale fells with him in the previous week, fine tuning the route for his attempt on the round on the Saturday and he looked extremely fit.
-The day has given me ideas for the SCoM 2011 May weekend walk and if you want to know what we got up to and see a picture of Raj on the route, read my blog post here.
+The day has given me ideas for the SCoM 2011 May weekend walk.

 Raj is raising money for the National Ankylosing Spondylitis Society, a charity supporting sufferers from a rare and debilitating disease, which Raj himself suffered from when he was younger and which for a period left him on crutches.
 If you wish to support the charity you can donate by visiting the Just Giving site - details of which are in my blog post.
 Thanks to those who have already donated.